Tyresö FF: Insolvency (2014)

 The club faced serious financial problems in 2014, yet achieved sporting success.
 The team reached the Final of the 2013–14 UEFA Women's Champions League.

 In March 2014 reports emerged that Tyresö Fotboll AB, the female club's parent joint-stock company, was in arrears with its tax payments and on the verge of bankruptcy.
 Club chairman Hans Lindberg blamed loss of sponsorship and the cost of building a new stand at Tyresövallen stadium for the shortfall.
-The club asked the local authority for a one-off grant of SEK 2.7 million in order to continue trading, but the request was unanimously rejected.
+The club asked the local authority for a one-off grant of SEK 2.7 million to continue trading, but the request was unanimously rejected.
 Instead, a debt restructuring plan was drawn up, which included an aid project designed in cooperation with an unnamed African state.

 Later in March 2014, the district court in Nacka ruled that Tyresö Fotboll AB could continue with their restructuring plan.
 The Swedish Tax Agency had intended to block the plans and force the club out of business, but changed their minds after receiving more detailed information about repayments.
 As the Government of Sweden guarantees the wages of citizens whose employers go bankrupt, up to SEK 176,000, the players' salaries were paid.
 But the club remained in a form of administration, so prize money from the UEFA Women's Champions League would go to the Government and Tax Agency first, as the highest priority creditors.
 This also meant that large contractual bonuses promised to the players would not be paid.